danielhrisca/asammdf/documentation/gui.rst

 .. image:: images/multiple_files.png

-The files list can be rearanged in the list (1) by drag and dropping lines.
+The files list can be rearranged in the list (1) by drag and dropping lines.
 Unwanted files can be deleted by selecting them and pressing the *DEL* key.
 The files order is considered from top to bottom.